Section 4: Add authorization to Todo application¶

 Run the

-argument to create a user.
+users.pyscript with the-cargument to create a user.
 You will be prompted for a username and a password:$ python users.py -c Username: user Password:

 Verification¶

-script, make sure that the user is listed in your
+Using the users.py script, make sure that the user is listed in your

 database: